vieiramanoel/pistarGODA-MDP/README.md

 * Any non-leaf node (goal or task) that is refined/decomposed into two or more sub-nodes can have a *decision-making annotation* as part of its label.
 A node with this annotation can be satisfied by any combination of its specified children.
 * *decision-making annotations* must be inside brakets and be placed after *DESCRIPTION*.
 Ex:
 * G1:Goal description **[DM(G2,G3,G4)]**, meaning that the fulfillment of any combination of G2, G3, G4 will result in the fulfillment of G1.
-* *runtime annotations* may be separated from *DESCRIPTION* with space(s).
+* *runtime annotations* must be separated from *DESCRIPTION* with space(s).
 As long as it is inside the brakets and after *DESCRIPTION*, it will be parsed.

 ### *Weigth function*

-TODO: insert the specifications to insert weigths for leaf-nodes.
+* Any leaf-task can be annotated with a weigth function that determines the cost/reward of executing such node.
+* The weight function regex is: *W = value*, in which *value* can be either a double, a string variable, or both.
+* The weight function must be inside brackets and be placed after *DESCRIPTION*.
+Ex: T1.1: Leaf-task description **[W = 0.1x]**
+* The weight function must be separated from *DESCRIPTION* with space(s).
+As long as it is inside the brakets and after *DESCRIPTION*, it will be parsed.

 ## Development